btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 ![](/images/1.5.0-payout-processor-1.png)

-Currently, we support payout processors for on-chain and off-chain payment methods.
-You can schedule payouts for on-chain, bolt11, lightning address, lnurl, etc.
+For this release, we've baked into two payout processors for on-chain and off-chain payment methods, meaning they support bitcoin addresses, BOLT11, lightning address, and LNURL.
+Once configured, they run continuously and process any payout awaiting payment.

 Set up a time interval in your store settings upon which your payouts will be batched and broadcasted to the network.

 ![](/images/1.5.0-payout-processor-2.png)

-Payout processor, in its current state, allows you to save on transaction fees by batching the store's payments (wallet payments, refunds, payouts) and broadcasting them at a specific, pre-set time interval, for example, hourly, daily, weekly and more.
+Payout processors, in their current state, allow you to save on transaction fees by batching the store's payments (wallet payments, refunds, payouts) and broadcasting them at a specific, pre-set time interval, for example, hourly, daily, weekly, and more.
+Additionally, it reduces the management overhead and lets payouts to your customers and users be paid out automatically as soon as they provide their bitcoin payment request.

+But the best is yet to come.
+We've built this feature with plugins in mind.
+Opt-in payout processors plugins created by the community can open up additional ways to handle payments from your store, such as automated cold-storage forwarding, and [coinjoins](https://en.bitcoin.it/wiki/CoinJoin).

+We also have plans to create an additional payout processor in the coming versions of BTCPay Server that will enhance our [Payjoin ](https://docs.btcpayserver.org/Payjoin/) support to the [next level](https://github.com/NicolasDorier/bips/pull/3#discussion_r422639395) to bring enhanced privacy and reduced fees.

 ### Schedule for later 📆